 The company invests globally – so that means Asia, Latin America, the former Soviet Union and Eastern Europe - and invests in equities, currencies, credit instruments and government bonds.

-Occasionally it will take strategic stakes in businesses where it becomes a supportive shareholder in for a journey of three to five years.
+Occasionally it will take strategic stakes in businesses where it becomes a supportive shareholder for a journey of three to five years.

 Regionally, it is diversified.
 “That’s important in emerging markets,” says Bart Turtelboom, the fund’s veteran chief executive.